-Header bidding is a programmatic advertising technique that allows publishers to offer their inventory to multiple ad exchanges simultaneously before sending requests to ad servers (ie. Google Ad Manager).
+Header bidding is a programmatic advertising technique.
+It allows publishers to offer their inventory to multiple ad exchanges simultaneously before sending requests to ad servers (ie. Google Ad Manager).

-Header bidding evolved from waterfall bidding, which was a popular, but inefficient form of auctioning ad space.
-During a waterfall auction, publishers would offer their ad space from ad network to ad network in descending order of importance and once a bid is accepted, the ad space is no longer available.
-One major issues with the waterfall method is that an advertiser in a lower stage of the waterfall may be willing to pay more than someone higher, but if a bid is accepted before theirs, they automatically lose without even seeing the inventory.
+Header bidding evolved from waterfall bidding.
+A popular, but inefficient form of auctioning ad space.
+In a waterfall auction, publishers offer their ad space from ad network to ad network in a descending order of importance.
+The ad space is no longer available once the bid is accepted.
+There is a major issue with this method.
+For instance, say one advertiser is willing to pay more for a bid.
+But the bid goes to the advertiser placed above them in the waterfall auction.
+They lose before even seeing the inventory.

-Header bidding sets an equal playing field - everybody bids at the same time.
-Header bidding can earn publishers more revenue while also giving advertisers an equal opportunity to bid on high-quality ad placements.
+Header bidding sets an equal playing field.
+Everybody bids at the same time.
+It can earn more revenue while also giving advertisers an equal opportunity to bid on high-quality ad placements.

 How does header bidding work?

-- A user clicks to open a website and the publisher's head tag requests several ad networks to bid on the ad slot to fill the available impression.
+- A user clicks to open a website.
+The publisher’s head tag requests several ad networks to bid on the ad slot to fill the available impression.

 - The ad networks place their bids.